 - density: number of striae that occur in 10 µm;

 - orientation: radiate, parallel, or convergent;

 Stria density is based on the number of striae in an arc of circumference.
 The density = circumference * 10 / total number of striae on the valve.
 In Figure 1, the stria density is equal to (54.3 µm) (10) / 21, or 3.9 striae in 10 µm of circumference.

 Stria count is based on the number of striae in a chord of the valve face.
 In Figure 2, the chord crosses 5 striae, giving a count of 5 in 10 µm.

 One of possibly many scientific names belonging to a taxon.
 Two types of synonyms are considered here.
 Homotypic synonyms are based on the exact same type specimen, or

-Homotypic synonyms are declared through a ‘nomenclatural act’, that is, published in the scientific literature following formal rules.
+Homotypic synonyms are declared through a ‘nomenclatural act’, that is, published in the scientific literature following the formal rules of the International Code of Nomenclature for algae, fungi, and plants (ICN).
 For example, Achnanthes minutissima was transferred to the genus Achnanthidium and renamed Achnanthidium minutissimum.
-These two names are homotypic, or nomenclatural, synonyms.
+These two names are homotypic, nomenclatural, or objective, synonyms.

 Heterotypic synonyms are based on different type specimens.
 These synonyms rely on the opinions of taxonomists rather than on the formal, nomenclatural rules.
 For example, Gomphonema louisiananum was first described by Kalinsky (1984).
 Later, this same diatom was described as Gomphonema patrickii by Kociolek and Stoermer (1995), using a different type specimen.
 These two names are heterotypic, or subjective, synonyms.